New Year Inspiration: My Top 10 Adventure Trips

 Past Top 10 Adventures

 I update the above list every year, and sometimes one or two trips get bumped for one I’ve taken more recently and like better.
 But that doesn’t diminish their appeal.
-So I’m also maintaining this list of runners-up favorite all-time adventures—because you really need a longer list of dream trips.
+Also, in some years, there have been trips that would have made this list if it were my Top 11 instead of Top 10, so I mention them here because I think you’ll enjoy reading about them—and perhaps expanding your own adventure to-do list.
+I will maintain this list of runners-up favorite all-time adventures—to give you a longer list of dream trips.

 Although just spitting distance from the world-famous Routeburn Track, with scenery copied and pasted from the same Southern Alps template, the longer and more rugged Rees-Dart remains largely overlooked by the armies of international trekkers that invade New Zealand every austral summer.
 And it has it all: intensely green forest of moss-draped, twisted beech trees, huts perched in spectacular locations, and inspirational views of mountains cloaked in snow and glaciers in Mount Aspiring National Park.